 Windows feature updates often modify:

-Because Explorer Patcher hooks into these components, updates may temporarily disrupt functionality until compatibility updates are released.
+Because Explorer Patcher hooks onto these components, changes may cause temporary disruptions in functionality until compatibility fixes are available.

 If Explorer Patcher stops working after a Windows update, users can: